 We’re all busy.
 We’ve all taken on too much.
 Saying yes to less is the way out.1

 I love how simply this idea cuts through the dross.
 Just do fewer things.
 Which ones?
 The ones you’re really excited about.

 Excitement might mean different things to different people.
 I find that I’m excited about those things in which I find meaning, which bring me joy, or which are of service to others.
 The things about which I actually care.

 I haven’t tested it at length, but over a couple days this heuristic has helped unstick my thinking, though there’s still much to do.

 In recent months I abandoned my usual discipline to limit what I try to do at any given time.
 Overcommitting inevitably leads to disappointing myself and others.
 There’s no easy path once you go over this cliff.
-I just have pare down what I’m trying to tackle.
-I’ll have to walk back some things, give other up, make some people unhappy.
+I just have to pare down what I’m trying to tackle.
+I’ll have to walk back some things, give others up, make some people unhappy.

 Will it be hard to do?
 Yes.
 Is it worth doing?
 Hell yeah.

 Derek Sivers, Anything You Want: 40 Lessons for a New Kind of Entrepreneur (2011). ↩